 Review Timeline

-Apple has gotten faster over the years.
-In 2026, most apps are reviewed within 24-48 hours.
-Occasionally it can take longer during peak periods (right before major holidays) or if your app requires extended review due to complex functionality.
+Apple has sped up a lot over the years.
+In 2026 most apps clear review within 24 to 48 hours.
+It can run longer during peak periods (right before major holidays) or when complex functionality needs a closer look.

 Cost Comparison: Play Store vs App Store